Screenshots Download Pricing Documentation Tutorials Resources Contact Forum Search

 GPS_DATE_TIME - the date time stamp as reported by the GPS satellites

 If you need a sample GPS NMEA file to run via the simulation you can download this file, save it to a known location and then specify that location in the File Simulation in the GUI dialog.
-This file is the raw NMEA recorded from a GPS device while walking around the block from Club Workshop in Denver, Colorado.
+This file is the raw NMEA recorded from a GPS device while walking around the block in Denver, Colorado.

 See Also